lilyem/comp423-course-notes/docs/tutorials/rust-setup.md

 2) Install the Dev container extension for VS Code.

-3) Create a `.devcontainer` directory in the root of your project with the file `.devcontainer/devcontainer.json` inside of this "hidden" configuration directory.
+3) Specify configuration for a standardized development environment using a Docker image.
+To do this, create a `.devcontainer` directory in the root of your project with the file `.devcontainer/devcontainer.json` inside of this "hidden" configuration directory.

 !!!
 Tip ""
     This file defines the configuration for your development environment.
 It will specify the name, image, and customizations for your dev container.
+The name should descripe your dev container.
+The image we will use is the base immage Microsoft maintains for Rust.
+The extension we will install is the official rust-analyzer VSCode plugin.

 In this file put the following:
 ``` json